trombonegeek27/trombonegeek27/README.md

 - 👋 Hi, I’m @trombonegeek27
 - 👀 I’m interested in ... coding
 - 🌱 I’m currently learning ... robotics at OHS
-- 💞️ I’m looking to collaborate on ... nothign at the moment
+- 💞️ I’m looking to collaborate on ... nothing at the moment
 - 📫 How to reach me ... email  Email reid.akers@icloud.com
 - My Pronouns are He/Him